 All Participating FQHCs and Affiliated Participating Providers sign Participation Agreements that define their relationship to our Organization, including the terms of participation in risk contracts, and provide legally required protections for Member and patient information.
 These agreements differ slightly for Member FQHCs and Affiliated Participating Providers, but in the main they are identical.
 Our strong preference for simplicity and transparency in contracting drives us toward identical terms for similarly situated providers.
-We believe that special deals and side agreements undermine the faith and trust required for effective, long-term collaboration.
+We believe that exclusive deals and side agreements undermine the faith and trust required for effective, long-term collaboration.

 One participation document is the Internal Financial Architecture (IFA).
 This document describes how we share risk in our risk contracts.
-The document defines risk tiers such as high, medium, and low so that participating providers can elect the level of upside and downside risk appropriate to their experience, balance sheet, and risk tolerance.
+Each risk contract has its own IFA.
+For some of our risk contracts, the document defines risk tiers such as high, medium, and low so that providers can elect the level of upside and downside risk, appropriate to their experience, balance sheet, and risk tolerance.
+For the EOHHS ACO contract, there is a single risk tier.